Crate why2

 • Round-key generation from seeded, shuffled keys

-• Lightweight encrypted chat backend for private deployments
+• Lightweight encrypted text and voice chat backend for private deployments

 • Maximal customization